JoseMiralles/GifarooApp/README.md

 # Gifaroo
-This app allowed users to edit gifs from any website, edit it, and then they were able to share it as a video file to places like Instagram.
+This app allowed users to edit gifs from any website, edit them, and then they were able to share them as video files to places like Instagram.

 (I took it down because of compatibility issues with most newer phones that have the ARMV8 architecture) And because it became irrelevant.

 ## App Store Screenshots